NCAR/DART/models/clm/tutorial/README.rst

 Next we will test to make sure the DART scripts can be run correctly, by compiling and executing the ``preprocess`` script.
-The ``preprocess`` script must be run **before** the core DART code is compiled because it writes the source code the supports the observations that will be assimilated.
+The ``preprocess`` script must be run **before** the core DART code is compiled because it writes the source code that supports the observations.
 This provides the necessary support for the specific observations that we wish to assimilate into CLM.
 For more information see the `preprocess documentation  <https:/docs.dart.ucar.edu/en/latest/guide/preprocess-program.html>`__